hasura/ndc-hub/registry/hasura/mongodb/README.md

 ## Using the MongoDB connector

-Check out the [Hasura docs here](https://hasura.io/docs/3.0/getting-started/build/connect-to-data/connect-a-source/?db=MongoDB) to get started with the ClickHouse connector.
+Check out the [Hasura docs here](https://hasura.io/docs/3.0/getting-started/build/connect-to-data/connect-a-source/?db=MongoDB) to get started with the MongoDB connector.

 ## Troubleshooting